 - 99 percent of boys at 17 years old

 6. Empty sac

-Boys don’t produce proper sperm cells until they reach puberty (around the age of 11).
-So even if your little man is having frequent erections or even touching himself, thankfully this will not lead to ejaculation as there is no sperm inside the testicles yet.
-This is also why their scrotum isn’t generally as sensitive as an adult male (i.e. a hit to the genitals with a rogue tennis ball won’t necessarily take them down, yet).
+Boys don’t produce proper sperm cells until they reach puberty (at around the age of 11 or beyond).
+So even, if your little man is having frequent erections or even touching himself, this will not lead to ejaculation as there is no sperm inside the testicles yet.
+This is also why their scrotum isn’t generally as sensitive as an adult male’s (a hit to the genitals with a rogue tennis ball won’t necessarily take them down yet).
 However, care should still be taken in that area at all times.